StrangeLoopGames/EcoIssues/README.md

 Welcome and thanks for contributing to bug fixing in Eco.

-To post issues click the "Issues" tab, or go to this link: https://github.com/StrangeLoopGames/EcoIssues/issues
+To post issues, click on the "Issues" tab or use this link: https://github.com/StrangeLoopGames/EcoIssues/issues

-To post suggestions go to https://feedback.play.eco.
+To post suggestions, click this link: https://feedback.play.eco.

 We appreciate any troubleshooting you can help with, so please keep an eye out for reply notifications via email.